spsforks/QB64-Wiki/STRING.md

 ## Example(s)

-*Example 1:* Using a string type suffix with a fixed length byte size in QB64 only.
+Using a string type suffix with a fixed length byte size in QB64 only.
 The number designates the fixed string length.

 ```vb